 Tears swell along Rio Tijuana’s littered banks

-strewn with detritus and dreams beyond it’s shore,
+strewn with debris and dreams beyond it’s shore,

 for a Liberty whose arms no longer open